Via Pribina opens new rest areas on the R1

 The Meridiam Infrastructure Investment Fund focuses on financing projects for the construction and operation of public infrastructures that are financed through public-private partnerships (PPPs) or are the subject of concessions.
 The company invests not only in France, but also in countries such as Poland, Germany, Austria, Finland, Great Britain, the USA and Canada in primary and secondary infrastructure projects.

-The concessionaire and operator, Via Pribina and Via Pribina Operation, oversee the concession, operation and maintenance of the 52km R1 PR1BINA expressway.
+The concessionaire and operator, GRANVIA and Granvia Operation, oversee the concession, operation and maintenance of the 52km R1 PR1BINA expressway.
 The first section Nitra – Tekovské Nemce was opened in October 2011.
 The second section, 5.6 km long, is the northern bypass of Banská Bystrica, which has been accessible to drivers since June 2012.